-&lt;sup>2 Starting dates are defined by the first month of the first period for which inflation targets have been announced previously.
+$^{^2}$ Starting dates are defined by the first month of the first period for which inflation targets have been announced previously.
 For example, the starting date for Chile is January 1991 (the first month of calendar year 1991, for which the first inflation target was announced in Sep.
 1990).
-The initial inflation level is defined as the year-on-year CPI inflation rate of the last quarter before the first month of inflation targeting.(For instance 1990.4 in the case of Chile).
+The initial inflation level is defined as the year-on-year CPI inflation rate of the last quarter before the first month of inflation targeting (for example, the fourth quarter of 1990 in the case of Chile).